Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Innovation is an essential part of any business’s success.
+According to a McKinsey survey, 84 percent of executives believe innovation is important to their growth strategy.
 Companies that remain static and do not encourage innovation among their employees run the risk of becoming limited and unable to compete.
 So, how can you inspire your own people to innovate and gain a competitive edge?
-Here are steps that work in organizations of all sizes and types.
+Learn how to encourage innovation in the workplace and what mistakes to avoid when fostering team innovation.

 For employees to take time away from their regular activities and focus on innovation, they need the support of management to deviate from the norm, form their own teams and ideate about their passions.
 Leaders from the C-suite down must actively reinforce innovation as a key corporate strategy by regularly communicating, participating in events and cultivating an environment where employees feel empowered to take risks without consequences.
 Executives who embrace the importance of employee innovation will touch every region, function and grade level.